LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 ### 9. Pointers should at most have two levels of dereferencing

-In general, the point of this rule is to improve code clarity and reduce pointer misuse.
+Pointers are an essential tool in C, but as NASA says even the most experienced misuse it.
+They are a cause of a lot of segmentation faults, security vulnerabilities, and bad code, so it is important that their use is limited and clear.
+Once again NASA points to static analyzers and humans having potential trouble understanding the flow with bad pointers.
-The original intent of the NASA power of 10 doc was to only have one level of dereferencing, but the JPL document changed it to no more than two levels of dereferencing.
+Originally, the NASA power of 10 doc only allowed one level of dereferencing, but the JPL document changed it to no more than two levels of dereferencing.
 As an extension, this means declaration of pointers should have no more than two levels of indirection.
 Below are some examples
 ```